A Comprehensive Guide to Taxes in Cyprus: Simplified

 Foreign Exchange (FOREX)

-The law is more clear on the taxation of foreign exchange.
-Any profit resulting from exchange rate differences due to currency fluctuations is tax-neutral in Cyprus.
+Any profit resulting from exchange rate differences due to currency fluctuations is tax-neutral.
 This means that gains or losses from changes in exchange rates are not subject to income tax.

-Capital gains tax is only applicable to profits from the sale of property in Cyprus and the sale of shares of Companies who own property in Cyprus.
+Neither cryptocurrency trading nor Forex trading is taxed under capital gains tax.
+Capital gains tax is only applicable to the sale of property in Cyprus.

 Corporate Tax